 May 2015.
 It’s weird to think that my blossoming travel career was already in its fourteenth year before I finally got round to crossing ‘secluded tropical paradise’ off my bucket list.
-Sure I’d seen plenty of beautiful beaches and islands over the years, but I’d always wanted to experience something a little more on the Robinson Crusoe side of the scale.
+Sure, I’d seen plenty of beautiful beaches and islands over the years.
+But I’d always wanted to experience something a little more on the Robinson Crusoe side of the scales.
 So when my old friend Lisa told me she’d taken a job at a beach village on Sibu Island in Malaysia, I knew I had to work a visit into my itinerary.
-I was at the halfway point of my great South East Asia trip of 2015 and I figured Sibu would be my chance to really escape for a bit and kick back away from everything and everyone.
+It was the halfway point of my great South East Asia trip of 2015 and I was in need of a rest.
+Thus I figured Sibu would be my chance to really escape away from everything and everyone.
 In that sense it was almost reassuring to discover how tricky Sibu Island was to reach.

-May 2015.
 I met up with Lisa in the humdrum Malaysian city of Johor Bahru.
-From there we took a public bus to the tumbleweed outpost of Simpang Tenggaroh and then a taxi through an extended stretch of no-man’s-land to Tanjung Leman Jetty, the gateway to Sibu Island.
-There was a fair amount of thumb twiddling to be done before our pre-arranged speedboat showed up.
+From there we took a public bus to the tumbleweed outpost of Simpang Tenggaroh.
+Then a taxi through an extended stretch of no-man’s-land to Tanjung Leman Jetty, the gateway to Sibu Island.
+After much thumb twiddling, our pre-arranged speedboat showed up.
 And then boom, we were rattling through The South China Sea on a forty-minute race to our destination.

-May 2015.
 As its name suggests, Twin Beach Resort boasts not one but two beaches!
-But in reality the rocky, narrow strip of sand known as Sunrise Beach isn’t really much of a place to hang out.
-So it was on Sunset Beach that I spent the next few days swimming, reading and napping on a hammock with my iTunes playlist set to random.
+But in reality the rocky, narrow strip of sand known as Sunrise Beach isn’t really a place to hang out.
+Hence it was on Sunset Beach that I spent the next few days swimming, reading and napping.
+It even had a hammock for me to lie on and set my iTunes playlist to random.

-May 2015.
 On day three of my Sibu Island experience I figured it was time to go and see Lisa at Sea Gypsy Village.
-I was absolutely determined to walk it, even though the manager at Twin Resort warned me that the way was a little precarious.
+I was absolutely determined to walk, even though the manager at Twin Resort warned me that the way was a little precarious.
 But I was not to be dissuaded, so off I set one afternoon in the burning sunshine.

-May 2015.
 The final leg of the trail to Sea Gypsy Village was the trickiest.
-This was due tot he fact that I had to carefully pick my way over these jagged rocks to get onto their beach.
+This was due to the fact that I had to carefully pick my way over these jagged rocks to access their beach.
 And yes, I also had to negotiate these same rocks on the way back at night in the dark.
 Luckily, the good folk at Sea Gypsy Village lent me one of their torches.

-May 2015.
 Sea Gypsy’s wooden, thatched chalets look deceptively simple from the outside.
 But I was amazed by how roomy and cosy they are inside.
-No doubt about it, this was a step up from my place at Twin Beach and the nightly rate here definitely reflects that!
+No doubt about it, this was a step up from my place at Twin Beach.
+Although the nightly rate here certainly reflects that!

-May 2015.
-Their restaurant is massive too, and it was in here that I spent quite a few nights drinking and playing Scrabble with Lisa and her workmates.
+Their restaurant is massive too.
+And it was in here that I spent quite a few nights drinking and playing Scrabble with Lisa and her workmates.

-May 2015.
 For more info on Sea Gypsy Village, here’s the website.
 At the end of the day I’d happily recommend all three of the resorts I saw during my stay here.
 It just depends on budgets and personal tastes.
-The term island escape is an often overused one these days, but for me Sibu Island perfectly fits the bill.
+The term island escape is often overused these days, but for me Sibu Island fits the bill perfectly!